Table Formats

 • font-style (italic)

-The formula property defines conditions to apply the format.
-Use square brackets to define several conditions with the AND operator (like in CSS).
+• The formula property defines conditions for applying the format.
+Use square brackets to combine multiple conditions with the AND operator (similar to CSS).

 The formula field also supports special formulas: even, odd, tr:nth-child(even), and tr:nth-child(odd).

-The columns property defines target columns.
-Alternatively, use the COLUMN_NAME field to define the format for a single column (usually automatically by views).
+• The columns property specifies the target columns.
+Alternatively, you can use the COLUMN_NAME field to define the format for a single column (usually set automatically by views).

-Use the stopIfTrue property to stop all the subsequent rules.
+• The stopIfTrue property stops the evaluation of subsequent rules.

-Note that DBEdit ignores the !important tag (used in DBGate and ODataDB).
+Note that DBEdit ignores the !important tag, which is applicable in DBGate and ODataDB.

-• Connect to a database object in Microsoft Excel and create the required conditional formatting.
+2. Connect to a database object in Microsoft Excel and create the desired conditional formatting.

-• Run Wizards, Developer Tools, Show Table Format.
+3. Run Wizards, Developer Tools, and select Show Table Format.